-Inter Active System - Inter Active System, Garment features internal connection to be inter-changeable with other interactive garments.
+Interactive System - Garment features internal connection to be inter-changeable with other interactive garments.

 Interfacing - A stiff material that is placed between two pieces of fabric to add shape to certain areas of garment.
 It’s often used in the collars and plackets of shirts made of woven fabric.

 Interlock - A fine-gauge knit fabric produced by interlocking or interlocking stitches on a circular knit machine.
 Similar to a jersey, except both front and back of fabric look identical.
 Interlock is a variation of rib knit construction.
 The fabric is extremely soft, firm and absorbent.